 While wedding programs are not required, they are a useful (and sometimes necessary) piece of wedding stationery.
 Wedding programs are extremely helpful if:

-You are having a large wedding, where guests are unlikely to know the bridal party.
+- You are having a large wedding including guests who are unlikely to know the bridal party.

-Those who are short on time or money may wish to forgo the wedding program entirely, but remember that a simple wedding program doesn't have to require much time or money.
+Those who are short on time or money may wish to forgo the wedding program entirely, but remember that a simple wedding program doesn't have to require much of either.
 Many guests will appreciate them as a thoughtful gesture and souvenir.

-Paper is a very affordable medium, and there are plenty of free, downloadable wedding program templates that you could easily customize with your own word-processing software.
+Paper is a very affordable medium, and there are plenty of free, downloadable wedding program templates that you could easily customize.